alexclewontin/JobScraper/README.md

 Coming soon.

+Most elements should be system-independent (at least across POSIX systems), but because deamon systems vary between, for examnple, macOS and Ubuntu, running the engine as a daemon has been left as an exercise to the reader.

 ## Configuration

 An empty `config.yaml` file is included in the repository.
 The fields should be fairly self-explanatory.
 The email templates are included as `email.html` and `email.txt`.
 They should be trivial to customize.